World Hearing Day – the 3rd of March 2021!

 According to research from the Washington university school of medicine in St. Louis, enhancing hearing appears to improve balance in older adults with hearing loss, and may therefore reduce the risk of falling.

 “And we found, indeed, their balance improved during the harder test with their hearing aids on.”

 “The participants appeared to be using the sound information coming through their hearing aids as auditory reference points or landmarks to help maintain balance.
 It’s a bit like using your eyes to tell where you are in space.
 If we turn out the lights, people sway a little bit — more than they would if they could see.
-This study suggests that opening your ears also gives you information about balance.”, said senior author Timothy E. Hullar, MD, professor of otolaryngology at the School of Medicine.
+This study suggests that opening your ears also gives you balanced information.”, said senior author Timothy E. Hullar, MD, professor of otolaryngology at the School of Medicine.
 (Source & More info: http://news.wustl.edu/news/Pages/27773.aspx ).

-When we design buildings for people we need to consider the sound environment BEFORE the facilities are taken into use – good room acoustics and a safe sound environment is a preventative action to avoid hearing loss in the first place.
+When we design buildings for people we need to consider the sound environment BEFORE the facilities are taken into use – good room acoustics and a safe sound environment is a preventative actions to avoid hearing loss in the first place.

 Read about how loud levels in hospitals can lead to higher heat rates and increased medication intake here.